What to do when you wake up to find lots of powdery stuff outside your door? Go outside to play, of course!

 Similarly, if you’re working on your kick ‘n’ glide routine on the sidewalk, stick to well-covered snow patches.
 The sidewalk isn’t a groomed ski trail, and ice can be slippery.
 If you see bare cement, don’t ski on it — unless you’re on intentionally trash-able rock skis.
 Even then, I’d reconsider.
 A good pair of rock skis is hard to find.
 (Rock skis: old, beaten-up skis — for those unfamiliar with the term.)

 Big city parks often have softer, more forgiving terrain than the street and, for parents, their lack of cars (parked or otherwise) can be reassuring.
 In North Seattle, Woodland Park is a classic spot for all manner of outdoor recreation in the snow.
-(When I skied through on Monday, I saw folks cruising downhill on bikes, homemade Frankensleds made of decommissioned skis and skateboards, and at least one snowboard.)
+(When I skied through, I saw folks cruising downhill on bikes, homemade Frankensleds made of decommissioned skis and skateboards, and at least one snowboard.)
 In West Seattle, check out Lincoln Park‘s wooded beachside trails.

 Most Read Life Stories

 - Seattle's best Bernie Sanders memes from his viral appearance at President Biden's inauguration

 - The 5 best dishes our food critic ate in the Seattle area this month for under $10

 - Amid Seattle's winter gray and a pandemic, here's how to get up the motivation to start and keep a workout routine VIEW

 - From a $5 tofu banh mi to coffee with cheese foam, try this food in Columbia City